steve9001/oplop/oplop2.md

 - 8 character length is too short
 - does not guarantee upper, lower, symbol
 - method of guaranteeing digit is problematic
-- use of MD5 is distracting/not best practice/vulnerable to brute force of master password
+- use of MD5 is distracting/not best practice/potentially vulnerable to brute force

 # Proposed Oplop v2